parca-dev/parca-agent/README.md

 * `node`: The name of the node that the process is running on as specified by the `--node` flag.
 * `comm`: The command name of the process being profiled.
+* `cpu`: The CPU the sample was taken on.
+Can be disabled with `--metadata-disable-cpu-label`.
+* `thread_id`: The thread ID of the thread being profiled.
+Can be disabled with `--metadata-disable-thread-id-label`.
+* `thread_name`: The command name of the thread being profiled.
+Can be disabled with `--metadata-disable-thread-comm-label`.

 And optionally you can attach additional labels using the `--metadata-external-labels` flag.